belveder79/vizario_locator_demo/README.md

 - Locations.cs: Handling the json file with Locations for the SignPostExample
 - Avatar.cs : Handling other CapsLoc positions in the AvatarDemo Project.
 - MqttClient.cs : Handling Mqtt communication vith other AvatarDemo Apps.
+- Antenna : Child GameObject of ARCamera, which is working as Antenna to Camera Calibration. (if Maxtenna is used => use imu_to_camera calibration values + (-0.02; 0.07; 0), where z & y are switched since we are in Unity space. )

 ## VizarioCapsLoc Functionallity